KoKajiw/KoKajiw/README.md

 - 🏫 I'm a M1 student majoring in Intelligence Science and Tecknology at the graduate school of Kyoto University.
 - 📚 I'm currently learning and researching NLP (Natural Language Processing) at [Kurohashi Lab](https://nlp.ist.i.kyoto-u.ac.jp/).
 - 💻 I enjoy taking part in competitive programming.
 (Atcoder: [KajiBro](https://atcoder.jp/users/KajiBro))
+- If you would like to know more about me, please [click](https://kokajiw.github.io/) here.

 <!--